 Everything you ever wanted to know about the "Dealer Forgot to Pay Off Your Trade-in Scam" but didn't know who to ask.
-This dealer scam happens when you trade in a vehicle at a car dealership that you still owe money on is involved when buying a new or used car.
+This dealer scam happens when you trade in a vehicle at a car dealership that you still owe money on when buying a new or used car.

 As you begin the vehicle trade in process, the dealer will call your lender and get a 10 or 20 day payoff amount.

-After the deal is complete the dealer is suppose to send that amount of money to your previous lender to pay off your old vehicle.
+After the deal is complete the dealer is suppose to send that amount of money to your previous lender, before the due date, to pay off your old vehicle.
 This is where the, "we forgot to pay off your trade-in" scam comes into play.

-You find out later the car dealer never paid off your trade-in as they promised.
+You find out later the dealer never paid off your trade-in as promised.
 Now you're left with the responsibility of your old car loan and your new one until your trade is officially paid off.
 In some cases, if your vehicle isn't paid off promptly, it may cause a ding on your credit history.

 This is just one of the many reasons AutoCheatSheet.com does not advise trading in a vehicle with a car dealership.
 Especially if you still owe money on the vehicle.
 If you have the time, you should always attempt to sell the vehicle yourself.

 How a Car Dealer Pays Off your Trade-in